Amarabright/KPMG-Sprocket-Central/README.md

 A clean data will enable us carry out analysis that will make smarter business decisions based on facts, not instinct.
 Will also enable us win new customers and reduce business risk.

+##Task 2
-## Data Exploration; Model Devlopement and Intepretation
-After having a clean dataset.
+**Data Exploration; Model Devlopement and Intepretation** After having a clean dataset.
 There was need to explore the data by analysing their existing customer dataset to determine customer trends and behaviour thereby boosting business.

 Using the existing 3 datasets (Customer demographic, customer address and transactions) as a labelled dataset, there was need to explore and recommend 1000 new customers who would be targeted to drive the most value for the organisation.

 In building this recommendation I understood the data distributions, did feature engineering, transformed the data, modelled,  interpretated the results and did reporting.
 This was done in Excel and results were reported in a apowerpoint as i needed to make presentation to the Associate Director.
 This file has been uploaded in this repo and cana lso be found here: https://docs.google.com/presentation/d/1Xf0UZx622F24QHzsmi8wvDIEzdIaR_20/edit?usp=sharing&ouid=104179283946869942722&rtpof=true&sd=true

+##Task 3
-## Data Insights, Visualization and Dashboard
+**Data Insights, Visualization and Dashboard**
 From the findings, we were able to uderstand:
 * The trends in the underlying data
 * The customer segment that has the highest customer value
-* What to propose as marketing and growth strategy for Sprocket Central Pty Ltd.
-•	What additional external datasets may be useful to obtain greater insights into customer preferences and propensity to purchase the products?
+* The list of the top 1000 customers using RFM Customer Segmentation method.

+The Dashboard was done using Excel still, and the list of customrs was also added underneath the dashboard.
+This has been uploaded on this repository.